Mahiro2211/RemoteSensingCrossModalRetrieval/README.md

 * embeding size is 512 by default.
 * learning rate is 4e-6 on clip model and 1e-5 on adatper.
 * all experiment's loss function use CLIPLOSS (implemented in open_clip.loss library)
+* all experiment's is running on RTX 4090D

 ## Results